Autumn at Sudbury Hall and The National Trust Museum of Childhood

 Fancy a walk?

-Why not pick up one of our new village trails from visitor reception and explore what would once have been the beating heart of Sudbury Estate.
-Follow the trail and see what purpose the buildings would once have had.
+Why not pick up one of our new village trail maps from visitor reception and explore what would once have been the beating heart of Sudbury Estate.
+Follow the trail and learn about the history and uses of the buildings and features along the way.